-During 2015 the Malta Communications Authority (hereinafter referred to as the "MCA" or the "Authority") published a revised decision for the provision of universal services in the electronic communications sector entitled "Decision on Universal Service Obligations on Electronic Communications Services" (hereinafter referred to as "2015 USO Decision").
-Following a consultation process, it was decided that certain components of the universal services had to be updated and/or revoked in the light of technological advancements and services available to all end-users.
+During 2015, the Malta Communications Authority (hereinafter referred to as the "MCA") published a revised decision for the provision of universal services in the electronic communications sector entitled "Decision on Universal Service Obligations on Electronic Communications Services" (hereinafter referred to as "2015 USO Decision").
 Universal Service Obligations (hereinafter referred to as "USO") are intended to ensure that everyone, irrespective of location and social standing, can have access to electronic communications services.
-As a result of the 2015 USO decision, the universal service components were updated as found in Section 1 below.
+The universal service components applicable as a result of the 2015 USO Decision are found in Section 2 below.

-The MCA received a written request from GO plc (hereinafter referred to as "GO"), as the designated undertaking and as allowed by the above-mentioned Decision, claiming for the net costs that GO considers it incurred during the financial year 20171 for the provision of some of the components of the universal services in the electronic communication sector.
-The MCA commissioned Ernst & Young Limited (hereinafter referred to as "EY") as an independent body to audit and verify the various calculations of the net cost claimed by GO taking into account any market benefits.
+The MCA received a written request from GO plc (hereinafter referred to as "GO"), as the designated undertaking and as allowed by the above-mentioned Decision, claiming compensation for the net costs that GO considers it had incurred during the financial year 20181 for the provision of some of the components of the universal services in the electronic communications sector.
+In this regard, the MCA commissioned Ernst & Young Limited (hereinafter referred to as "EY") as an independent body to review and verify the various calculations of the net cost claimed by GO taking into account any market benefits.